 The Canadian Paediatric Society (CPS), the College of Family Physicians of Canada (CFPC), and their Joint Action Committee on Child and Adolescent Health (JACCAH) have made valuable contributions through their members and organizational structures.
 The Rourke Baby Record has been endorsed by both the CFPC and CPS since 2000.
-Dietitians of Canada has provided review and subsequent endorsement of the 2014 and 2017 RBR.
+Dietitians of Canada has provided review and subsequent endorsement since 2014.

-The series of parent information sheets was initially developed by Laura Butler in collaboration with the RBR authors.
+- Thanks to Dr. Anne Rowan-Legg for 2020 content revisions to the parent information sheets.
+These brochures were initially developed by Laura Butler in collaboration with the RBR authors.
 Revision and evaluation project by Dr. Aimee Holla, MUN Family Medicine Resident, in 2013/14.